 Following the past literature including the pioneering work of Bretherton (1969), we use the term Bretherton flow to denote the entire $O(a^2)$ wave-induced Lagrangian-mean flow.
 For instance in cases with relatively narrow wavetrains such as that of figure 1(a) the mean flow includes not only Stokes drifts but also any sideways return flows required by mass conservation.
-An example from Bühler and McIntyre (2003) is shown in figure 3.
-This represents schematically a version of problem (i) analysed in their section 5.1, in a particular formal limit, namely that of an infinitely long wavetrain slightly deflected by the vortex.
+An example from BM03 is shown in figure 3.
+This represents schematically a version of problem (i) analysed in section 5.1 of BM03, in a particular formal limit, namely that of an infinitely long wavetrain slightly deflected by the vortex.

 Within the wavetrain (which again is considered wide by comparison with $k_0^{-1}$ , like a laser beam, even though narrow by comparison with the distance to the vortex core), the Stokes drift is toward the right.
 Therefore the return part of the Bretherton flow advects the vortex core toward the left.
-The core translates leftward at velocity $u{tr}$ say.
-The resulting rate of change in the Kelvin impulse I of the vortex, equation (7), is the same as if the waves were removed and a suitably tailored body force field F, pointing in the +y direction, were artificially applied to the vortex core.
-As already indicated, this is the effective mean recoil force in the sense considered here.
-It is exactly the sense required by - though, in fact, so far neglected in - gravity-wave parametrisations in weather and climate forecasting models.
+The core translates leftward at velocity $u{\rm tr}$ say.
+The resulting rate of change in the Kelvin impulse I of the vortex, eq.
+(7) below, is the same as if the waves